aisingapore/kapitan-hull/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/docker/07-job-orchestration.md

 After that, we build the Docker image from the Docker file `docker/{{cookiecutter.repo_name}}-gpu.Dockerfile`:

+!!! warning "You may have built the Docker image before"

+    If you have followed the section on [virtual environments][venv], you would have already built your image.
+If you have not modified the configuration variables, you can safely skip this step.

 !!! warning "Attention"

     If you're only using CPUs for training, then you can just reuse